Andy4495/SWI2C/README.md

 This library implements a software I2C controller interface.
 It was written without any platform-specific code, and should therefore work on any platform supported by the Arduino or Energia IDEs.

-Since this is a software-based, platform-agnostic implementation, the clock speed is significantly reduced compared to a hardware-based I2C implementation.
-Expect an I2C clock speed of about 25 KHz when using an 8 MHz microcontroller.

 ## Comparison to Arduino Wire Library

 This library is not a drop-in replacement for [Wire][15].
 You will therefore need to write your own code for sketches that need to use this library.

-However, this library provides a much simpler interface than the Wire library, and modifying existing code to use this new library should be relatively straightforward in most cases.
+However, this library provides a much simpler interface than the Wire library, and modifying existing code to use this new library should be relatively straightforward in many cases.

 I consider the Arduino Wire library needlessly complicated, particularly for beginners, for two key reasons: